-Once a principal U nonimmigrant is no longer a U nonimmigrant, whether through adjustment of status or through expiration of the U nonimmigrant status, any derivative U nonimmigrants may no longer be eligible for initial admission into the United States on a U visa.
-After admission into the United States as a derivative U nonimmigrant, derivative status may be extended beyond the expiration of the principal U nonimmigrant's status to ensure the derivative will accrue at least three years in U nonimmigrant status for purposes of adjusting status under INA § 245(m).
+Once a principal U nonimmigrant is no longer a U nonimmigrant, whether through adjustment of status to lawful permanent resident or through expiration of the U nonimmigrant status, any derivative U nonimmigrants will no longer be eligible for admission into the United States on a U visa.
+For example, if a principal U nonimmigrant did not file for adjustment of status and his or her status later expired as a result, any approved derivatives abroad would not be eligible for admission into the United States on a U visa.
+After admission into the United States as a derivative U nonimmigrant, derivative status may be extended beyond the expiration of the principal nonimmigrant's status to ensure the derivative will accrue at least three years in U nonimmigrant status for purposes of adjusting status.
 See PM 602-0001.

-To be eligible to apply for adjustment of status, a derivative U nonimmigrant must continue to hold U nonimmigrant status at the time of filing the Form I-485.
+To be eligible to apply for adjustment of status, a derivative U nonimmigrant must continue to hold U nonimmigrant status at the time of filing the application for adjustment of status.
 8 CFR 245.24(b)(2).
-A derivative U nonimmigrant's status will be automatically extended when the derivative properly files for adjustment of status under INA § 245(m).
+Accordingly, derivative U nonimmigrants are encouraged to file for adjustment of status concurrently with the principal U nonimmigrant to prevent expiration of the derivative U nonimmigrant status and the resulting ineligibility for adjustment of status.
+A derivative U nonimmigrant's status will be automatically extended when the derivative properly files for adjustment of status.

-Where the approved derivative of a principal U nonimmigrant is awaiting initial issuance of a U visa by a consulate and the principal's nonimmigrant status is soon to expire, the principal is strongly encouraged to seek an extension of status based on exceptional circumstances, following the instructions to Form I-539, and then wait for the derivatives to enter the United States before applying for adjustment of status.
-This step will prevent the derivative from being ineligible for initial admission to the United States on a derivative U visa due to the expiration of the principal's U nonimmigrant status.
-Alternatively, the principal U nonimmigrant can file Form I-929, Petition for Qualifying Family Member of a U-1 Nonimmigrant, concurrently or after approval of the principal's Form I-485, for certain derivative family members who have never held derivative U nonimmigrant status.
-After approval of the Form I-929, the derivative can apply for a visa at a U.S. consulate to enter the United States as an LPR.
+Where the approved derivative of a principal U nonimmigrant has not been issued a U visa by a consulate and entered the United States and the principal's nonimmigrant status is soon to expire, the principal can seek an extension of status based on exceptional circumstances, making sure to indicate on the Form I-539 that the extension should be applied to the derivatives as well, and then wait for the derivatives to enter the United States before applying for adjustment of status.
+This step will prevent expiration of the derivative U nonimmigrant status and the resulting ineligibility for admission into the United States.
+Alternatively, the principal U nonimmigrant can file the Form I-929, Petition for Qualifying Family Member of a U-1 Nonimmigrant, concurrently or after approval of the principal's Form I-485, for certain derivative family members who have never held derivative U nonimmigrant status.
+After approval of the Form I-929, the derivative can apply for a visa at a consulate to enter the United States as a legal permanent resident.